 - Daily activities geared towards enhancing problem-solving and debugging skills in Python.

 - A tour of campus, with spots relevant to Texas A&M history and culture.

-- A visit to the Teague data center to see two of the Texas A&M supercomputers, Ada and Terra.
+- A visit to the Teague data center to see two of the Texas A&M supercomputers, Grace and Terra.

 - A tour of the Engineering Innovation Center at Texas A&M University.

-- Lunch at the SBISA Dining Hall and MSC on campus.
+- Lunches offered on days of on-site visit at SBISA Dining Hall and MSC on campus.